Best Universal Life Insurance Companies in 2025

 $3,535 (men); $3,016 (women)

-universal life policy provides permanent life insurance coverage.
+universal life insurance policy provides permanent life insurance coverage.
 It pays a death benefit to your beneficiary and includes a cash value savings component.
 This cash value grows over time and can be used to fund premiums, take out loans or make withdrawals.
 You’ll receive the cash value minus surrender charges if you surrender the policy.

-UNIVERSAL LIFE VS WHOLE LIFE INSURANCE
+TYPES OF UNIVERSAL LIFE INSURANCE

 How to Choose the Best Universal Life Insurance Policy